Forecast details

 Measured in meters per second (m/s) using an anemometer.

-Meteum shows the wind speed at a height of 10 m from the Earth's surface.
+Meteum displays the wind speed at the height of 10 meters above the ground.

 Wind speed is affected by: